The Seven Biggest Lies Theranos Told

 But in late 2013 and throughout 2014, the FDA told Holmes, in meetings and in letters, that approval was in fact necessary.

-So Holmes submitted Theranos’ tests to the FDA for clearance — while raising money and telling investors that the process was voluntary.
+So Holmes submitted Theranos’s tests to the FDA for clearance — while raising money and telling investors that the process was voluntary.

 7. Theranos pumped its false claims up to the media.